 I have a theory the majority of us, no matter how little or how much we make, consider ourselves part of the middle class.
 When I worked at McDonald’s for $4 an hour, I was dirt poor, but considered myself middle class because both my parents had jobs and I had a bicycle and a cozy home to come home to.

-It was only until I moved to San Francisco did I feel I was part of the middle class again.
-Money was more plentiful, a starter home “only” cost about $1,100,000, and I had more free time to explore.
+It was only after I moved to San Francisco did I feel I was part of the middle class again.
+Money was more plentiful, a starter home back then was “only” cost about $1,100,000.
+I also had more free time to explore.

 I’ve experienced all three classes to varying degrees and I believe there are wonderful merits to each of them.
 From the poor Haitian immigrant who goes to college and becomes the first black female mayor in Utah, to the billionaire investor who gives 99% of his net worth to charity, everyone tends to come to center.

 $25,000-$100,000 a year is what most would consider as a middle class income.
 The $75,000 spread accounts for the wide cost of living differential between places like New York City and Fargo, North Dakota.
 Everybody who lives in NYC or San Francisco will tell you that $25,000 a year is poor.
 There’s just no way to get ahead, support a family, and one day retire with that type of income.

 If you’re making $100,000 and live in Des Moines, Iowa, then you’re living large.
 The last time I was there, I had a fantastic ribeye steak for $20 bucks and saw a 4 bedroom, 3 bathroom, 3,000 square feet houses go for $180,000.
 When the cost of an entire house is only 80% more than your annual income, you know you’ve got it made!

-Mitt Romney’s Middle Class: GOP presidential candidate Mitt Romney came out and said the middle class is “$200,000 and $250,000 or less.”
+Ex-GOP presidential candidate Mitt Romney came out and said the middle class is “$200,000 and $250,000 or less.”
 The $200,000 refers to an individual, and $250,000 refers to a couple.
 Why $200,000 + $200,000 doesn’t equal $400,000 still baffles me.